You are here

 - Each expense must be described in the budget justification.
 The budget justification is a narrative explaining the expenses proposed and the basis for the cost estimates.
 Descriptions of personnel should include their project role (what they will be doing as a part of this project team).

-- U-M academic track faculty are NOT permitted salary support on this program.
+- U-M tenured and tenure-track faculty are NOT permitted salary support on this program.

 - Abbreviated Curriculum Vitae (CV)/Biosketch for Key Personnel (3 page maximum each)

 - References Cited

 The submission deadline is 5 p.m.
 (EST), May 8, 2017.
 One complete PDF (containing all required elements as detailed above) should be emailed to UMSJTU2017@umich.edu.
 Please ensure that the subject line of the email is in English and reads, “UM-SJTU Proposal” and the PI names.
 A notice of receipt in the form of a reply will be issued to the submitter.

 Proposals will be reviewed and ranked by a panel comprised of at least three representatives from each institution.
 These individuals may be Vice Presidents, Associate/Assistant Vice Presidents or others designated by the Vice President for Research (or similar role) at each institution.

 Proposals will be ranked according to the following criteria: